 For your engagement shoot, you can go all out glam and live out your influencer fantasy life in dramatic gowns or keep it more in line with your personal style with something more relaxed and casual.
 You can also go for something fun and trendy like a puffy tulle sleeve dress or keep it classic and timeless with an A-line dress.

-Other brides plan their outfits based on the season.
+Other brides plan their engagement photo dresses based on the season.
 For engagement picture outfits for spring, opt for clothing that is brighter and has floral accents or embroidery to go with the spring blooms.
 Summer engagement photo sessions can get very warm, so go for clothing that has lighter fabric like tulle to avoid sweat marks.
 Fall is a very popular engagement photo session season as the foliage provides the best photo backdrop.
 Fall engagement photo outfits tend to be slightly bolder in color with lots of layers while Winter engagement photo outfits are filled with rich colors, textures and layers.
 For your shoes, you aren’t limited to just ivory or white shoes.
 You can wear our collection of black heels that elevate any outfit or add a touch of luxury with our gold shoes.

 Regardless of which direction you choose, you want to feel proud to show off the photos in all your wedding memorabilia.